Anjiang-Wei/SuperCoder/README.md

 We support OpenAI models, Anthropic models, Google models, models served by Together.ai, and models hosted on HuggingFace.

-Furthermore, we provide a script that evaluates the performance of different models on the validation split of the `llm_superoptimizer_ds` dataset.
+Furthermore, we provide a script that evaluates the performance of different models on the validation split of the `supercoder` dataset.
 Run the script with
 ```bash
 bash scripts/eval.sh
 ```